canonical-ols/snapstore-snap-docs/en/api-authentication.md

-The Snap Store and Snap Store Proxy use macaroons for authentication, which are a kind of bearer token that can be constrained and that can be authorized by third-party services.
+The Snap Store and Snap Store Proxy use macaroons for authentication, which are a kind of bearer token that can be constrained and that can be authorised by third-party services.
 We strongly recommend using [pymacaroons](https://github.com/ecordell/pymacaroons) or [libmacaroons](https://github.com/rescrv/libmacaroons) to work with these tokens.